abdelfattahradwan/SharpEval/README.md

 ```

-- Evaluate & parse a more complex expression:
+- Parse & evaluate a more complex expression:

 ```cs
 using SharpEval;